TeaCI/drone-docs/content/usage/overview.md

 # Cloning

 Hooks specify commit details including branch and commit hash.
-Drone will automatically clone and checkout the commit into the build workspace:
+Tea CI will automatically clone and checkout the commit into the build workspace:

 ```
 git clone --depth=50 --recusive=true \